 This seminar will expose students to current topics in biophysics.
 Prerequisite: PHYS 2034 or PHYS 2064.
-On Demand.
+Spring of Odd-numbered Years.

 3123.
 Electrical Circuits.

 An introduction to the fundamental concepts of electrical circuits, including circuit variables, elements, and simple resistive circuits; circuit laws and network theorems; op-amps; inductance; capacitance; natural and step responses of RL, RC, and RLC circuits.
 Prerequisites: Either PHYS 2064 or both PHYS 2034 and MATH 2014.
 Fall of odd-numbered years.